SimpleModBot/SimpleModBot/README.md

 Contributions are always welcome!

-If you are a developer and would like to help with the bot, please join me in the [community server](https://discord.gg/49KeKwXc8g) and tell me how you want to help and why I should trust you.
+If you are a developer and would like to help with the bot, please join me in the [community server](https://discord.gg/49KeKwXc8g) and tell me how you want to help.
 Or join the server just to interact with the community and ask questions!